 Depression doesn’t always appear as sadness or tears.
 It often hides in daily patterns, behaviors, and thoughts.
 Recognizing these silent signs can be the first step toward healing.

-- Loss of interest: Activities you used to enjoy no longer feel appealing.
+- Loss of interest: Activities no longer feel enjoyable

-- Irritability or numbness: You feel emotionally flat or easily frustrated.
+- Irritability or numbness: Emotional flatness or frustration

-- Isolation: Avoiding social interaction even when you want connection.
+- Isolation: Avoiding social interaction despite wanting connection

-- Overthinking: Your mind races with guilt, fear, or self-doubt.
+- Overthinking: Thoughts filled with guilt, fear, or self-doubt

-- Disrupted sleep: Trouble falling asleep, staying asleep, or waking up too early.
+- Disrupted sleep: Trouble sleeping or waking too early

 Why It’s Easy to Miss

-Many people struggling with depression still manage to go to work, take care of others, and function outwardly.
-They’ve mastered the art of “holding it together” while feeling empty inside.
+Many people struggling with depression still function in daily life.
+They go to work, take care of responsibilities, and appear "fine" on the outside while feeling empty inside.

-- They stay busy: Distraction keeps deeper feelings buried.
+- They stay busy: Distraction helps avoid deeper emotions

-- They don’t want to be a burden: They stay silent to avoid worrying others.
+- They don’t want to be a burden: They stay silent to protect others

 When to Seek Help

 If you recognize yourself in these signs, know that you’re not weak—you’re human.
-Therapy isn’t about fixing you.
-It’s about supporting you through what you’re feeling and helping you reconnect with your strength.
+Therapy is not about fixing you; it’s about helping you feel supported, understood, and connected again.

-- Your low mood has lasted for weeks or months
+- Low mood lasting for weeks or months

 - Daily tasks feel overwhelming or meaningless

-- You’re losing hope or interest in the future
+- Loss of hope or interest in the future

-Book a confidential counselling session and start your journey toward healing—one step at a time.
+Book a confidential counselling session and take the first step toward healing—one step at a time.